Authentication in LDAP

 ldapsearch -LLL -h <LDAP server host> -p <LDAP server port> -D <initial bind user> -w <initial bind password> -b <search base> uid=<specific user name>

 This command should retrieve all entries on the given host machine, using the given port, searching in the given base for the given user, using the initial bind password.

-For each of the three LDAP servers, the following should be specified:
+For each of the five LDAP servers, the following should be specified: